dashMrl/DelegateRVAdapter/README.md

 ```

 ### Adapter
-when the three step have been completed , you can create a adapter and bind it to your recyclerView
+when the three step above have been completed , you can create an adapter and bind it with your recyclerView
 ```kotlin
 //...
 val items = mutableListOf<Any>()